Sun Picture Gardens: Anderson era and racial discrimination

 Up until 1967, Europeans who were considered most worthy were seated in the middle of the cinema, with their children up front.
-Other whites and Asians sat on the left side while "coloured people" were forced to sit on hard wooden benches on the right and enter through a separate door.
+Other whites and Asians sat on the left side, while "coloured people" were forced to sit on hard wooden benches on the right and enter through a separate door.
 A boycott began just before anti-discrimination laws were brought in during 1967.

 End of tidal flooding and restoration

 In 1974, a levy was built to stop tidal flooding, making the cinema more enjoyable.
 In 1989, the cinema was listed on the Register of the National Estate, meaning that it can only be restored, but not altered in appearance or demolished.
 In 1995, the cinema was added to the State Register of Heritage Places due to its cultural and historical significance.

 Marrissa Ferraz bought the cinema in 1997 and began restoring it in 1999.
 In 2002, an indoor cinema called Sun Cinemas was opened, operating alongside Sun Pictures.
-In 2004, the cinema entered Guinness World Records for being the "Oldest Open Air Cinema in Operation".
+Two years later, the cinema entered Guinness World Records for being the "Oldest Open Air Cinema in Operation".